Compare the Big Apple to the modern, rising new-age city in terms of real estate to make a better investment decision.

 We might be slightly biased, but have tried our best to balance out whether at this point in time whether New York is a better city to invest in than Dubai.
+The decision to invest in either New York or Dubai ultimately depends on your investment goals, risk tolerance, and preferences.
+Both cities offer unique opportunities and considerations.
 Here's how we break it down.

 When you first think of real estate, there's nothing better than New York that comes to mind if you want a city with period buildings and history.
 New York always has its own character due to it being an older city than Dubai.
 Besides this, some of the apartments are truly world class.
 While buying a property in Dubai will give you a visa for 2 years, right now there is no citizenship option in Dubai.
 In order to get a green card in New York, you would need to make an investment between US$500,000 and $1 million.
 The catch is, you need to create atleast 10 jobs through your investment.